Available with Spatial Analyst license.

 outRas1 = Slope("elevation") # Assigns Raster object to a new Raster object and save the raster dataset outRas2 = outRas1 outRas2.save("C:/output/outslope")

 In this example, both outRas1 and outRas2 reference the same dataset.
 Therefore, when outRas2 is saved, both objects will reflect the permanent status, the new location, and the new name of the saved dataset, outslope.
-If outRas1 is a layer in your table of contents and you persist the data through the layer property or by saving your map document, both objects, outRas1 and outRas2, will reference the saved dataset.
+If outRas1 is a layer in the table of contents and you persist the data through the layer property or save the map document, both objects, outRas1 and outRas2, will reference the saved dataset.